 Review and take action to grant initial approval of new program sponsors.
+As part of the Strengthening and Streamlining Accreditation Project the Commission approved a new, more rigorous Initial Institutional Approval process for institutions seeking to become a Commission-approved program sponsor.
 Approximately 2-4 Accreditation 101 sessions will be held in 2018-19 for institutions interested in becoming a Commission-approved program to better understand the expectations and responsibilities of being a program sponsor and to begin the approval process.
 Commission staff and BIR members will continue to review proposals for Initial Institutional Approval as they are received.